The Bridge of Sighs in Venice

-Venice is always seen and described as a romantic city, some say the most romantic city in the world.
-Therefore, it shouldn’t come as a surprise that this bridge, with its particular and evocative name, is so appreciated by couples who stop to take a picture of themselves kissing, with the bridge as a background.
+Venice is always described as a romantic city.
+Some say it is the most romantic city in the world.
+Therefore, it’s not a surprise that this bridge, thanks also to its evocative name, is so appreciated by couples who stop to take a picture of themselves kissing in front of it.

 Find this location, on the map